codeuniversity/makerspace/code-of-conduct.md

 ## Basic access policy for maker space

-Adapted from the policies from Fat Cat Fab Lab and others
+Adapted with thanks from the policies from Fat Cat Fab Lab and others

-* PLEASE SUBMIT SUGGESTIONS TO HELP US MAKE OUR DOCUMENTATION BETTER! fork this and imporve it on github.
+* PLEASE SUBMIT SUGGESTIONS TO HELP US MAKE OUR DOCUMENTATION BETTER! fork this and improve it on github.
+[Makerspace github repo](https://github.com/codeuniversity/makerspace/)

 We encourage all Members to help clarify and evolve our operating rules and policies and digital systems.
 Many situations arise for which we may not have written rules.
 The Board may act to enforce rules, make judgement calls, or whatever else is needed to maintain a safe, functional space, and further the collective efforts of the lab members at large.
 Our Community